 Choose a time and location that is appropriate for this conversation.
 This should be a private place where you and your loved ones can speak without any interruptions.
 You don’t want any distractions to prevent everyone involved not getting their turn to speak and expressing their feelings.
 And don’t rush this conversation minutes before another engagement as you’ll want to plan on discussing this for a couple of hours.

-Plan on what you want and how much you want to say.
-Share basic information in the first conversation about your addiction is ideal so you don’t overwhelm them.
+Plan on what you want, and how much you want, to say.
+Sharing basic information in the first conversation about your addiction is ideal so you don’t overwhelm them.
 Write down your thoughts in a letter or make a list of talking points to help you process how and what you want to say.
 Also, put yourself in their shoes and think about what types of questions or concerns they may have.

 Some important information that can be shared: